Dmitry Lebed: Murder of Anna Lashkova

 On June 19, 2012, 22-year-old Anna Lashkova disappeared from Krylova Street, a few blocks from the high-rise building where Lebed lived in.
 Despite this, she only remains a suspected victim, as her body has never been found.
 Volunteers and investigators suspect that her corpse could be possibly be buried in a garbage dump behind the village of Bizha, but so far, it hasn't been found.

-Murder of Katya Perekreshchenko
+Murder

-On the night of October 13–14, Lebed was dining at the Antalya Café in Abakan, where he came across a 20-year-old woman named Katya Perekreshchenko.
+On the night of October 13–14, Lebed was dining at the Antalya Café in Abakan, where he came across a 20-year-old woman.
 Noticing that she was in a drunken state, he offered to have sex with her, to which she agreed.
-He then took her to a house near a drainage channel in the northern outskirts of the city, where he strangled Perekreshchenko after the pair got into an argument.
+He then took her to a house near a drainage channel in the northern outskirts of the city, where he strangled after the pair got into an argument.
 Lebed then dragged the body out of the house and threw it in the drainage channel.

-Perekreshchenko's body was found on October 30, but police were unable to identify the killer at the time.
+The woman's body was found on October 30, but police were unable to identify the killer at the time.
 Lebed was not connected to this murder until 2022, when he was already incarcerated for other murders.